sagefranch/pluralization/README.md

 This implements Microsoft Bot Framework in C#.

+TWO KEY THINGS to get this project to run:
       To run the project, generate your bot app ID, key and password at botframework.com, and input them into the fields in the web.config file.
+      In the VS solution explorer, right click on References, go to Add References, and select System.Data.Entity.Design.
+Add it to your references.